PollyBreak/onelab-labwork-1/README.md

 - 	 Added JUNIT test.
 93% line coverage.

+Relationships:

+1* One user has many recipes (One-to-Many).
+Bridge table is "user_recipes" that containts author_id from "users" table and recipe_id from "recipes"

+** Many recipes have many products (Many-to-Many).
+Bridge table is "recipe_products" that containts recipe_id from "recipes" table and product_id from "products" table

 Description: it is a service that allows users to create their own recipes.
 Each user can have many own recipes so it is One-to-Many relationship.